josehu07/rustlings/README.md

 This is Guanzhou's fork of `rustlings`.

-Checkout the `josehu-solution` branch to see my solution to the exercises so far.
+* Checkout the `josehu-solution` branch to see my solution to the exercises so far

-Progress: all 81 exercises up to Jan 7, 2022.
+* Current progress: all 81 exercises up to Jan 7, 2022

 # rustlings 🦀❤️